section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

     `(\\w+\\s\\w+)` matches `hello world`

 * Vertical line `|` matches characters or groups of characters on either side of the line.
-This can be interpreted as the “or” operator of regex.
+This can be interpreted as the `or` operator in regex.

 #### ASSERTIONS